 Universe

-Zebraw is a lightweight and fast package for displaying code blocks with line numbers in typst, supporting code line highlighting.
-The term zebraw is a combination of zebra and raw, for the highlighted lines will be displayed in the code block like a zebra lines.
+Zebraw is a lightweight and fast package for displaying code blocks with line numbers in Typst, supporting code line highlighting.
+The term zebraw is a combination of zebra and raw, as the highlighted lines display in the code block with a zebra-striped pattern.

 typst-block